 No attendance quorum is required at ordinary general shareholders' meetings, and resolutions may be adopted by a simple majority vote of the shares validly cast at the meeting.
 Unless otherwise provided by applicable law, an extraordinary general shareholders' meeting may not validly deliberate on proposed amendments to the Company's articles of association unless a quorum of at least half of the shares is represented at the meeting.
-If a quorum is not reached at the first extraordinary shareholders' meeting may be convened in accordance with the Company's articles of association and applicable law and such second extraordinary general shareholders' meeting shall validly deliberate regardless of the number of shares represented.
+If a quorum is not reached at the first extraordinary shareholders' meeting, a second extraordinary shareholders' meeting may be convened in accordance with the Company's articles of association and applicable law and such second extraordinary general shareholders' meeting shall validly deliberate regardless of the number of shares represented.
 In both cases, the Luxembourg Company Law and the Company's articles of association require that any resolution of an extraordinary general shareholders' meeting as to amendments to the Company's articles of association be adopted by a two-thirds majority of the votes validly cast at the meeting.
 If a proposed resolution consists of changing the Company's nationality or of increasing the shareholders' commitments, the unanimous consent of all shareholders is required.
 Directors are elected at ordinary general shareholders' meetings.

 Cumulative voting is not permitted.
 The Company's articles of association do not provide for staggered terms and directors are elected for a maximum of one year but may be reappointed or removed at any time, with or without cause, by the general shareholders' meeting, by resolution passed by a simple majority vote of the shares validly cast at the meeting.
-In the case of a vacancy occurring in the Board of Directors, the remaining directors may temporarily fill such vacancy with a temporary director appointed by resolution adopted with the affirmative vote of a majority of the remaining directors; provided that the next general shareholder's meeting shall be called upon to ratify such appointment.
+In the case of a vacancy occurring in the board of directors, the remaining directors may temporarily fill such vacancy with a temporary director appointed by resolution adopted with the affirmative vote of a majority of the remaining directors; provided that the next general shareholder's meeting shall be called upon to ratify such appointment.
 The term of any such temporary director shall expire at the end of the term of office of the replaced director.

-The next Company's annual general shareholders' meeting, that will consider, among other things our consolidated financial statements and annual accounts included in this report, will take place in the Company's registered office in Luxembourg, on Wednesday May 2, 2018, at 9:30 A.M., Luxembourg time.
-A general extraordinary shareholders' meeting will be held on the same date immediately after the adjournment of the annual general shareholders' meeting to decide on certain amendments to the Company's articles of association.
-The current articles of association provide that annual ordinary general shareholders' meetings must take place in Luxembourg on the first Wednesday of every May at 9:30 a.m., Luxembourg time, and, if that day is a legal or banking holiday in Luxembourg, the meeting shall be held on the following business day.
-At the upcoming 2018 extraordinary general shareholders' meeting to be held on May 2, 2018 (or any adjournment thereof), it will be proposed that the articles of association be also amended to reflect that annual general shareholders' meetings shall meet within six months from the end of the previous financial year at the date, place and hour indicated in the convening notice.
+The next Company's annual general shareholders' meeting, that will consider, among other things our Consolidated Financial Statements and Annual Accounts included in this report, will take place in the Company's registered office in Luxembourg, on Monday, May 6, 2019, at 9:30 A.M., Luxembourg time.
+The current articles of association provide that annual ordinary general shareholders' meetings must take place in Luxembourg within six months from the end of the previous financial year at the date, place and hour indicated in the convening notice.
 The rights of the shareholders attending the meetings are governed by the Luxembourg law of 24 May 2011 on the exercise of certain rights of shareholders in general meetings of listed companies.

 Holders of shares deposited in fungible securities accounts have the same rights and obligations as holders of shares recorded in the Company's share register.
-However, in order to be able to participate in and vote at shareholders' meetings of the Company, the former must present, prior to the relevant meeting, reasonably satisfactory evidence to the Company as to the number of shares held on the applicable record date for such meeting.
-See section titled "Holders of shares: procedures for attending and voting at one or both Meetings" in the report of foreign issuer (Rules 13a-16 and 15d-16) on Form 6-K, filed by the Company on April 2, 2018, (File No. 0001171843-18-002474), which is incorporated by reference herein.
+However, in order to be able to participate in and vote at shareholders' meetings of the Company, the former must submit, prior to the relevant meeting, reasonably satisfactory evidence to the Company as to the number of shares held on the applicable record date for such meeting.